sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 You should see znn-cli, znnd, znn-controller, and corresponding argon2 and powlinks libraries

 # Update Controller
-As of March 29th v0.0.3 is the latest controller
+As of April 2023 v0.0.4 is the latest controller
-`wget https://github.com/zenon-network/znn_controller_dart/releases/download/v0.0.3-alphanet/znn-controller-linux-amd64.zip && unzip -o znn-controller-linux-amd64.zip`
+`wget https://github.com/zenon-network/znn_controller_dart/releases/download/v0.0.4-alpha/znn_controller-linux-x86_64.zip && unzip -o znn_controller-linux-x86_64.zip`

 # Deploy Pillar